cyruscyliu/cyruscyliu.github.io/docs/index.md

 - AI can be understood through four components: data, algorithms, computing power, and agent frameworks.
-Its effectiveness is constrained by data quality (garbage in, garbage out), algorithmic limits (it appears to reason), computational cost, limited memory and sensing (incomplete knowledge of the world), and imperfect verification.
+Its effectiveness is constrained by data quality (garbage in, garbage out), algorithmic limits (it appears to reason), computational cost, intention drift, limited memory and sensing (incomplete knowledge of the world, not everything programable), and imperfect verification.

 - **AI is powerful in almost every area of information technology, but it is still not sufficient in niche domains**.
-We can and still need to improve it by enhancing these four components.

 ## Selected Publications

 **CrossFit: Demystifying VM Callback Bugs in Interpreters**
 Chibin Zhang, **Qiang Liu**, Mathias Payer
 ACM FSE 2026

 **Squeezing Juicy Variant Bugs Out of Modern Browsers**
 Han Zheng, Flavio Toffalini, **Qiang Liu**, Mathias Payer